 - Services and amenities

-Both CCRCs and independent living centers offer the same basic amenities.
+Both CCRCs and independent living centers offer the same basic community features and amenities.
 These amenities promote a healthy, active lifestyle.
 They include:

 - A community clubhouse